Show or Tell? Modeling the evolution of request-making in Human-LLM conversations: Diachronic Analysis of Request-making

 \subsubsection{Observations}

 Both long-term and all users share a similar overall trend.
-The initial deployment of WildChat saw heavily heterogenuous attempts, especially in users who later became long-term.
+The initial deployment of WildChat saw heavily heterogeneous attempts, especially in users who later became long-term.
 After initial oscillations, the diversity level of expressions stabilized in the extended period of \texttt{gpt-3.5-turbo-0613}.
-However, as the most advanced \texttt{gpt-4-1106-preview} was introduced, there seemed to be a paradigm shift towards a new low.
+However, as the most advanced \texttt{gpt-4-1106-preview} was introduced, there seemed a paradigm shift towards a new low.
 The trend is further different with another major model replacement around March 2024, and both groups see drastically more diverse expressions.

-The impact of new models involves a strong pattern of ``passing on'': new models, especially the ones from the same family (prefix), take on the exact use patterns of their predecessors.
+New models, especially the ones from the same family (prefix), take on the exact use patterns of their predecessors.
 Simultaneous models also see shared evolutions: for instance, the emerging \texttt{gpt-4-1106-preview} leads users to also interact with \texttt{gpt-3.5-turbo-0613} with less diverse expressions, though the latter is no different from before.
-More interestingly, long-term users and the lay public seem to show flipped perceptions of model capabilities and usages, as seen in the earliest and latest parts of WildChat.
+Interestingly, long-term users and the lay public seem to show flipped perceptions of model capabilities and usages, as seen in the earliest and latest parts of WildChat.
 These indicate further complexities yet to be explored, regarding the perception of LLMs in relation to familiarity.